-- meet general admission requirements. - be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET). - have a minimum ACT score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT score of 16 to 17 (12 to 14 ACT score if earned prior to October 28, 1989) and who have completed at least 12 semester hours with a 2.5 GPA or better on courses that are approved by the college. - take an entrance test at the applicant's own expense.
+- meet general admission requirements. - be a high school graduate or have a satisfactory High School Equivalency score (GED or HiSET). - have a minimum ACT composite score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT composite score of 16 to 17 (12 to 14 ACT score if earned prior to October 28, 1989) and who have completed at least 12 semester hours with a 2.5 GPA or better in relevant course work approved by the program to include A&P I/A&P II.
+Completion of the science section of the ACT is required for admission. - take an entrance test at the applicant's own expense.
 Must be submitted within application deadline, can only be taken 2 times 45 days apart during the application year and cannot be older than 18 months of the application deadline. - must be 18 years of age at the start of the program.